 Well, a lot!
 As you may know, prototyping.work is a collaborative platform with practices to help you change the way you work in small steps (prototypes).
 In the last couple of months, a great number of practices are added to the platform, focussing on improving meetings.
 This blog post will help you guide through a couple of them.

 The practices we’ve selected may feel counterintuitive.
 They may feel scary or even non-effective.
 But try them.
 Design your own prototype with them and test it for yourself.

 Try these counterintuitive practices to improve your meetings.

 How many meetings did you have last week?
 How many of them were valuable to you?
 My guess is, not all of them.
 Now stop the least valuable meeting for a month, find out what happens!

-There ar so many ways to decide.
-But what is the best way to decide on the topic your team have to make a decision on.
+There are so many ways to decide.
+But what is the best way to decide what the topic your team has to decide on?
 For example: have you thought how collaborative or fast you want to be?
 Or how hierarchical or transparent?
 No?
 Decide how to decide, a great tool you can use right away.

 The next meeting you attend.
 Claim the first and the last couple of minutes of that meeting.
 And ask an open question like “with what feeling are you stepping into this meeting?”.
 Check this prototype out for a lot more examples to experiment with.

 Suppose it’s still hard to find real improvements.
 Take your time with the team and look back at the meetings.
 Find the real reason the meetings are not effective, fun or productive.

 You can start right away with a lot of these practices.
 Do you need more guidance and inspiration?
 We also give Workshops.